What is UI/UX Design? Difference between UI and UX Design

 UI/UX developers (not a UI/UX designer) also known as front-end developers, write code to create interactive interfaces for websites, applications, and digital experiences.

-Additionally, UI/UX developers are responsible for ensuring that interfaces remain responsive, meaning they also make sure these elements work well on different devices, like phones and computers.
-If something goes wrong, like a button not working or a page loading slowly, it’s the front-end developers who are responsible for fixing it.
-Basically, they make sure that the first things users see and interact with on a product work smoothly.
+In addition to that, UI/UX developers ensure that interfaces are responsive, and it further means they make sure these elements work well on various devices such as phones and computers.
+When something goes wrong, say a button doesn’t function or a page loads slowly, it’s the front end developers fixing it.
+In essence, they make sure the first stuff that users see and play with on a product is working properly.

 UX/UI Designer VS. UX/UI Developer